All News — Page 25

 AJ McCarron

-55 days after former University of Alabama, NFL and XFL quarterback AJ McCarron announced he was entering the race for Lt.
-Governor, he is now leaving it, according to a report from 1819 News.
-“With a double-digit lead in the polls and solid fundraising commitments lined up, I was eager to bring a fresh voice […]
+55 days after former Alabama, NFL and XFL quarterback AJ McCarron announced he was entering the race for Lt.
+Governor, he has now left it.

 Brian Muenger